gavinandresen/paymentrequest/php/demo_website/README.txt

 createpaymentrequest.php : Main page: logic for creating a PaymentRequest form.html.inc : HTML for createpaymentrequest.php

-If a bitcoin: URI is produced, then the request= parameter will point to: f.php : just serves up a generated PaymentRequest from memcache
+If a bitcoin: URI is produced, then the r= parameter will point to: f.php : just serves up a generated PaymentRequest from memcache

 If a payment_url is part of the payment request, then it is set to: